reinterpretcat/vrp/doc/src/getting-started/features.md

  - **Multi-Depot VRP (MDVRP)**: assumes that multiple depots are geographically spread among the customers

- - **Open VRP**: usually, a route beginning at a given depot must finish at this depot, but in this variation vehicle ends at the last served customer.
+ - **Open VRP (OVRP)**: usually, a route beginning at a given depot must finish at this depot, but in this variation vehicle ends at the last served customer.

  - **Periodic VRP (PVRP)**: is used when planning is made over a certain period and deliveries